Rodeo - BC SPCA

 Provincial government funding

 In 2023, the B.C.
-Fairs, Festivals and Events Fund granted $689,000 to support 23 rodeos across the province this year.
+Fairs, Festivals and Events Fund granted $689,000 to support 23 rodeos across the province.
 While we celebrate the work to revitalize community events that bring people together, support economies, and highlight vibrant cultures, government funding should not be used for events that cause animal suffering.

 When the funding program was announced, the BC SPCA wrote to the government, urging them not to provide funding to rodeos, but we received no response.
 We encouraged the government to support rural and agri-tourism that celebrates B.C.’s rich agricultural history and the farmers that feed us while encouraging respect and kindness for farmed animals.